The effects of disease outbreaks in poultry should increase every poultry owner’s awareness of developing and maintaining a good biosecurity program.

 - Keep the area around housed poultry clean.
-Keep the grass cut and remove possible shelter and food sources to discourage animals and insects from coming near your poultry.
+Do this by keeping the grass cut to remove any possible shelter and food sources.
+This discourages animals and insects from coming near your poultry.

 - Prevent wild birds and waterfowl from coming in contact with your poultry.
-Do this by preventing accumulation of freestanding water near poultry pens or by limiting poultry access to freestanding water, such as ponds.
+Do this by preventing the accumulation of free-standing water near poultry pens or by limiting poultry access to free-standing water, such as ponds.

 - Avoid dead wild birds.
-Treat any that you find as if they were highly infectious and dispose quickly.
-After disposal, wash your hands and sanitize the area where the bird was found.
+Treat any that you find as if they were highly infectious, and dispose of them quickly.
+After disposal, wash your hands and sanitize the area where the birds were found.

 - Minimize traffic.
-This includes visits to other poultry pens/livestock sales/farms/swap meets.
+This includes visits to other poultry pens, livestock sales, farms, and swap meets.
 Avoid transporting equipment from location to location.
 If this is unavoidable, thoroughly sanitize the equipment before use.

 - Keep curious people away from the chickens.
 Latch and lock gates.
-Hang No Trespassing or Keep Out signs.
+Hang No Trespassing or other (Keep Out) signs.

 - Ask visitors if they have had recent contact with poultry.
 If they have, do not let them near your poultry.

-- If possible, use clean protective foot and head coverings and overalls and ask others to do so as well.
+- If possible, supply clean protective footwear, head coverings, and overalls.
 Clothing and shoes are excellent methods for transporting disease to your premises.